 Learning starts at birth.

-Encourage your baby or toddler to develop the early literacy skills that will create a foundation for success later in life.
+Support your young children in developing their early literacy skills that will create a foundation for success in later life.

 Reading to your baby is very important and Regina Public Library wants to help you get started.
 Each baby born in Regina receives a bag containing two board books and early literacy resources.
 More information.